Be the bridge of faith between party and common people: PM Modi to BJP members | Politics

 Talking about the presentations on poll-bound states, Modi expressed confidence that the party will win the people's trust as it has been moving forward by taking up issues close to the people.

-Modi also spoke about a new initiative of Kamal Pushap launched on the Namo App for paying tributes to all party workers who devoted their entire life to the party.
+Modi also spoke about a new initiative of Kamal Pushp launched on the Namo App for paying tributes to all party workers who devoted their entire life to the party.
+He asked party members to be in touch with veteran workers, saying a lot could be learnt from them.

+BJP secretary Sunil Deodhar said Modi also referred to the party's improved show in Badvel assembly by-poll in Andhra Pradesh, noting that people pay attention to wins but not to this.

+''He applauded BJP workers from Andhra Pradesh for the party's performance in Badvel assembly by-election.
+He said we had got 750 votes earlier and now we are getting more than 21,000 votes.
+I would like to say that this is all because of his vision and guidance,'' Deodhar said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)